eddie-cui/eddie-cui/README.md

-# 👋 Hi there, I'm eddie-cui!
+# 👋 Hi there, I'm Eddie Cui!

 Welcome to my GitHub profile!
 I'm passionate about **Computer Science** and always eager to learn and collaborate.